 When you visit Paris, don’t be afraid to indulge yourself in the delicious French cuisine at one of the many pretty restaurants in the area.

 If you’re looking for a European city break, then London should come to mind first.
 Considered to be one of the most diverse cities in Europe, it’s historic and modern charms have made it one of the most visited cities in Europe receiving over 27 million visitors per year.
 London is divided into distinctive areas of East, West, South, North and central London which is the commercial and most touristy area in London.

-While in London, some of the places not to miss include Big Ben, the Tower Bridge which is one of London’s famous landmarks, the London Eye which you can even visit at night to get amazing views of the different colors when it’s lit up, the Buckingham Palace, British Film Institute (BFI ) for movies lovers and don’t forget to book a Thames cruise to view the city from a different perspective.
+While in London, some of the places not to miss include Big Ben, the Tower Bridge which is one of London’s famous landmarks and Instagramable places, the London Eye which you can even visit at night to get amazing views of the different colors when it’s lit up, the Buckingham Palace, British Film Institute (BFI ) for movies lovers and don’t forget to book a Thames cruise to view the city from a different perspective.

 3. Istanbul, Turkey

 When we talk about the beautiful cities in Europe, Istanbul cannot be left out.
 Being the only city in the world that lies on 2 continents, Asia and Europe, this fascinating city of Istanbul has grown to be one of the most popular European destinations receiving over 39 million tourists every year.

 With a mix of history and modern touch to it, Istanbul is partially recognized as a Unesco world heritage center with a number of archaeological sites including the Blue Mosque and Hagia Sophia.
 Other than these ones, there are a number of things to do in Istanbul like cruising the Bosphorus strait, which connects the European part of Turkey to the Asian side, shopping in the Grand Bazaar which is the largest covered market worldwide and strolling on the famous streets of Istanbul – All this proves as to why Istanbul should definitely be added to anyone’s European bucket list.